 Human’s love a good mystery, but only if it isn’t really a mystery, just a hard problem.
 A fundamental mystery, one where we not only don’t have the answer, but aren’t even sure how we would go about obtaining an answer, that kind of mystery is very disturbing.
 It causes cognitive dissonance.
 It’s humbling.

 Scientists, when they speak at all of the mystery of ultimate origins, often suggest that while we don’t know now, with the progress of science we may well figure it out in the future.
 In other words, they suggest that the Great Mystery is only a really hard problem, not a fundamental mystery.
-Perhaps this is true; the future, after all, is itself a mystery.
+Perhaps this is true, and some time in the future, there will be an answer.
+Who can say, the future is itself a mystery.
 There are good reasons, however, to question this.
-It is quite possible that the information we would need to solve this mystery exists too far away in time for us to have access to it; or perhaps even that time, as we know it, arose out of the Great Mystery, so that the information we need doesn’t exist in our time at all.
+It is quite possible that the information we would need to solve this mystery exists too far away in time for us to have access any empirical access to it; or perhaps even that time, as we know it, arose out of the Great Mystery, so that the information we need doesn’t exist in our time at all.

 Currently, the Big Bang Theory is the most widely accepted version of the beginning of the universe.
 One might ask, doesn’t the Big Bang Theory tell us about our ultimate beginning?
 As far as the three aspects of the Great Mystery listed above, the answer is no. There is nothing in that theory that really explains these.
 If the Big Bang is the absolute beginning, then the Big Bang is pure miracle, the ultimate pulling of a rabbit out of a hat.
 This is why cosmologists have put forth the idea of a Multiverse, of which this universe is but one small piece.
 The Multiverse idea provides hope that there might be a naturalistic answer to the question of ultimate origins.
 But how one would go about demonstrating that the Multiverse actually exists is also a mystery.
 As of right now, the idea of the Multiverse is a bit of metaphysics camouflaged as science.